-&lt;sup>20 Appendix Table A2 provides a historical picture of percent annual growth of GDP and Potential GDP along with the benchmark output gap.
+22 Appendix provides a historical picture of percent annual growth of GDP and Potential GDP along with the benchmark output gap.

-&lt;sup>21 For instance, the mean value extracted from each of the method is with the negative sign except the one with the Kalman filter.
+$^{^{23}}$ For instance, the mean value extracted from each of the method is with the negative sign except the one with the Kalman filetr.
 It implies that except this method all other techniques can be placed in one cohort for analysis.
 It is also noted from the descriptive statistics that the minimum values are negative but with the positive standard deviations.
-It should also be noted that the sign (-, +) with the output gap distinguishes between supply/demand pressures and the magnitude tells about the severity of the pressure.
+It should also be noted that the sign(-, +) with the output gap distinguishes between supply/demand pressures and the magnitude tells about the severity of the pressure.